 An introduction to traditional and contemporary classics.
 This course provides a foundation both in the history and interpretation of children's literature and in the practical implications of book selection and censorship.
+This course fulfils the methods requirement for the major in English and Creative Writing.
 Prerequisite: one semester of college work or permission.
-Offered Term 1. (w, x, AES)
+Offered Term 2. (w, x, AES)